 - Investigations of the impacts of environmental factors on recreational fisheries.

 - Research on the social and economic impacts of recreational fisheries.

 - Community not-for-profit organisations.

 - Statutory bodies/government agencies

 - Incorporated bodies/associations

-The four new fish habitat projects are funded through recreational fishing licence fees and are part of the 2017-18 Recreational Fishing Licence Large Grants Program.
-The program complements the Labor Government’s Target One Million plan, which is investing a record $46 million to grow participation in the much-loved past time.
+The Recreational Fishing Grants Program complements the Andrews Labor Government’s Target One Million plan, which is investing a record $46 million to get more people fishing more often.